Sign Up for a Free Account

 Typical absences are a cluster of clinico-EEG manifestations that occur in idiopathic generalized epilepsies and may be syndrome related.

-The EEG discharge may be brief or long (lasting 30 seconds or more); it may be continuous or fragmented; and it may be composed of single or multiple spikes, which may or may not be consistent with the slow wave.
+The EEG discharge is rarely longer than 30 seconds (89).
+It may be continuous or fragmented; and it may be composed of single or multiple spikes, which may or may not be consistent with the slow wave.

 The typical absence seizures may remit with age or be part of a phenotype with aberrant electroclinical features and variable evolution, requiring continuous treatment.
 Thus, the clinico-EEG manifestations of typical absences are, by definition, widespread and often not as classical as in their archetype, childhood absence epilepsy.
 The prefix “typical” is not to characterize them as “classical,” but to differentiate them from “atypical” absence seizures occurring mainly in symptomatic epilepsies.